Tax Guide for Home-Based Businesses

 Generally, you are engaged in business in a district when you:

-- Receive rental income from the lease of merchandise located in the district.
+- Receive rental payments from the leases of tangible personal property located in the district, such as leases of machinery, equipment, and furniture;

-If you sell crafts from your home and ship your crafts by common carrier into a city you are not engaged in business in, the applicable sales tax rate is the rate where your home is located.
+If you sell crafts from your home and ship your crafts by common carrier into a county where you are not engaged in business, you owe tax at the statewide rate (currently 7.25 percent).

 If you sell goods at craft fairs, the applicable sales tax rate is the rate where the craft fair is located.